 The Oregon Climate Change Adaptation Framework

 Climate change is already affecting Oregon’s marine environments, forests, agriculture, and transportation infrastructure.
-In addition, changes in temperature, precipitation patterns, and other climate factors are likely to increasingly affect Oregon’s natural and human systems over time.
+Projected future changes in temperatures, precipitation patterns, sea levels, droughts, and wildfires will increasingly affect Oregon’s natural, built, and social systems over time.
 Given the broad range of possible impacts, it is necessary for the state to prepare for and respond to the effects of future climate conditions.
 In 2009, the directors of several state agencies, universities, research institutions, and extension services began to develop a climate change adaptation plan for the state.
 The plan was intended to provide a framework for state agencies to identify authorities, strategies, research, and resources to increase the state’s capacity to address likely impacts.
 The first Framework was released in 2010 and an update was released in 2021.

 Outcomes and Conclusions